 The following rule for 40MHz direct link is already included in the subcluase 10.22.6.2.2 of REVmb: “A TDLS peer STA shall not transmit a 20 MHz PPDU in the secondary channel of its 40 MHz direct link.”
 A VHT STA shall also follow this rule as well.
 There is no need to include 40MHz direct link.

 Proposed changes

 None.

 Proposed resolution

 REJECT.
+A VHT STA shall also follow the rule in 10.22.6.2.2 of REVmb.
+There is no need to include 40MHz direct link.

 Comments